Nonreciprocal Weyl semimetal waveguide: SPP modes

 In the presence of an interface at $r=R$, the wavevector in the radial direction is not a conserved quantity, but is instead determined from \eqref{secular} as a function of the axial momentum and the frequency.
 This yields real solutions, which correspond to the waveguide modes, as well as imaginary solutions $q_\perp=-i\kappa$, which decay exponentially from the interface toward the axis and are associated with the SPP modes.
 These are the object of this work and are characterized by the inverse localization length

+The interface delimits a compact section of material, so that the light modes are labeled by the OAM \cite{Allen1992}, rather than the wavevector perpendicular to the light propagation.
 In Fig. \ref{fig:dispersionsWPW} we show the dispersion relations for \mbox{$\rho=0.1$}, \mbox{$\beta=10$}.
 In order to understand these curves, let us start by noting that, when $cq_z/\omega_p\to\infty$, they all tend to the asymptotic value

 formally the same as for conventional metals \cite{Grosso2000}.
-In a WPW, however, a novel scaling regime, in which the longitudinal wavevector is scaled with the orbital angular momentum, appears, as
+However, in a WPW, a novel scaling regime appears, in which the longitudinal wavevector is coupled with the OAM

 when $Rq_{z} \gg 1,\;{m\beta\omega_p}/{\omega_{\infty}}$.
-The asymmetry of the dispersion under $m\to-m$, stemming from the explicit coupling between the orbital angular momentum and the Weyl node separation in \eqref{largeqz}, quantifies the observed difference in curves and shows that there are modes whose group velocity $v=d\omega/dq_z$ is negative.
-Eq. \eqref{largeqz} is rigorously valid in the Drude approximation for the permittivity.
-Nevertheless, typical SPP frequencies are around $\omega_\infty<\omega_p$, see Eq. \eqref{omegainfinity}, so it is a good approximation for the full SPP dispersions as well.
+The asymmetry of the dispersion under $m\to-m$ in \eqref{largeqz}, quantifies the observed difference in curves and shows that there are modes with negative group velocity $v=d\omega/dq_z$.
+Eq. \eqref{largeqz}, rigorously valid in the Drude approximation for the permittivity, is a good approximation for the full SPP dispersions as well, because typical SPP frequencies are around $\omega_\infty<\omega_p$, see Eq. \eqref{omegainfinity}.
 The limit $m\to\pm\infty$ at fixed value of $q_z$ identifies instead two distinct lines

-which are accumulation points for positive and negative angular momenta, respectively.
-Interestingly, while the dispersion with $m=0$ is always the lowest-energy mode of a metallic waveguide at every wavevector, this is not the case in a WPW.
+which are accumulation points for positive and negative OAM.
+While the dispersion with $m=0$ is always the lowest-frequency mode in a metallic waveguide, this is not the case in a WPW.
 The SPP dispersions are symmetric under $q_z\to-q_z$.
-Our solution correctly reproduces the planar limit $R\to\infty$ and the normal metal limit $b\to0$, which is known in implicit form \cite{Pfeiffer1974,Stratton}.
+Our solution correctly reproduces the planar limit $R\to\infty$ and the normal metal limit $b\to0$, known in implicit form \cite{Pfeiffer1974,Stratton}.